drewtodd/drewtodd.github.io/portfolio/lunch-money-buddy/index.md

 ## The Problem

 Any parent can relate to sending their kids to school with a few dollars lunch money and finding it later in a backpack or the laundry.
 Picky eaters drive parents crazy trying to keep track of what is being served at school on any given day.
-Health concious moms and dads want to keep tabs on their kids' eating habits while at school.
+Health conscious moms and dads want to keep tabs on their kids' eating habits while at school.
 Lunch Money Buddy aims to solve all of these challenges in a convenient, easy-to-use mobile application.

 Key features of the app include: